 The School of Urban Missions is approved for payment of veterans' educational benefits.
 Once enrolled, eligible students should contact the Dean of Academic Affairs, or the business manager for certification of attendance to the Department of Veterans Affairs (VA).

-Withdrawals and Refunds of instruction completed by the student to the number of instructional days in the course.
+A refund for withdrawal from the college will be calculated from the exact proration of the number of days of instruction completed by the student to the number of instructional days in the course.
 Calculations begin from the date the withdrawal form is received in SUM's Business Administration Office.
 Not attending classes does not constitute a valid reason for a refund.